rothos/protocol_1/index.md

 1. Does the world need to make sense in a very particular way?
 How/what is that way?
 1. How is your mind working right now?
 In what manner?
 1. What language or meta-language is your mind using?
 What is the lingua franca of your mind?
+1. What is the world?
+1. What is the relationship between meaning, completion, imminence, now, and stability, in no particular order?
+1. Say there’s something X that nothing “external” to you can give you, or that you can’t get doing “external” things.
+What is X?
+1. Say there’s something X that can only be gotten through “internal rearrangement.”
+What is X?
+1. Has anything ever-always-as-yet-still been completely untouched by all goal-seeking in your life?
+If so, what/where is that?
+1. Do you want to fuck and/or be accepted by your mom?
+Do you want to fuck and/or be accepted by your dad?
+Do you want to kill either or both of your parents or any or all your siblings?
+1. What as an AMAB or AFAB (a male assigned at birth, a female assigned at birth) or intersex or contingent anything, can you definitely or merely apparently never receive, have, get, do, etc.?

 ##### p9